Case Study: From Prototype to Reality

 The Ripple Effect of Small Changes

-To improve swing feedback, the customer changed the upper handle from plastic to aluminum.
-On its own, it was a reasonable upgrade.
-But it fundamentally changed how the product behaved.
+To improve swing feedback, the Steve had changed the upper handle from plastic to aluminum.
+On paper it made sense, but soon the interconnect pieces started breaking again.

 Solving the Right Problem